littlstar/littlstar.github.io/content-guide.md

 permalink: /content-guide/
 ---

 The Littlstar platform has been designed from the ground up to fully support both 360&deg; videos and photos.
-Our ongoing goal is to provide access to the content you upload to as many different devices as possible.
+Our ongoing goal is to provide access to the content you upload on as many different devices as possible.
 As mass consumer adoption of 360&deg; content is still in its infancy, we are forced to make some tough choices when it comes to when and where your content will be displayed.
 We will continually strive to expand the reach of your content across our network as new technologies and capabilities become more widely available.
 This guide will cover some basic background information regarding the best practices around uploading and viewing your content.

 1. <a href="#uploads">Uploads</a>
 - <a href="#categories">Categories</a>